AFL 2025 Season Winner Betting Preview – Odds, Tips & Predictions

 • What brings them here?
 The Dockers have gradually built under coach Justin Longmuir, and while their finishes have not been linear they have built a really good foundation from which to challenge.

 • What has changed?
-As mentioned, Bolton is a big pick-up, while they also acquired Quinton Narkle.
+Shai Bolton is a big pick-up from the Tigers, while they also acquired Quinton Narkle.

 Our Prediction